rfitak/Mexican_Wolf_SNPs/MW-data-processing.md

 This cleaned dataset is used for the downstream analyses, and contains 62219 SNPs and 84 individuals (83 Mexican wolves + 1 dog genotyping control)

 ## LD Pruning the dataset
 We next removed SNPs in high linkage disequilibrium (LD).
 We used a window size of 1 MB (megabase), and randomly removed 1 SNP from each pair if the r > 0.5.
-We did this using the software package [SNPRelate v0.9.18](http://bioconductor.org/packages/release/bioc/html/SNPRelate.html) in R.
+We did this using the software package [SNPRelate v0.9.18](http://bioconductor.org/packages/release/bioc/html/SNPRelate.html) in R.  The file containing the pedigree data and other sample info for each Mexican wolf is [MW-pedigree-data.csv](./Data/MW-pedigree-data.csv).
 ```R
 # Install and setup package
 install.packages("SNPRelate")